toiletpapercodes/snake-game/README.md

 # snake-game
-# this game is snake but there is a story behind it the snake is BLACK and the apple is white so the story is a black guy is picking up cottons.
+this game is about a black snake(black guy) eating apple(picking up cottons)